 Water prices for Aqwest and Busselton Water customers increase more significantly than do Water Corporation prices.
 This is because there has been no downward revision to the initial regulatory asset values of Aqwest and Busselton Water and also because the efficient level of (operating and capital) costs for both businesses have recently been, and are expected to continue to be, relatively high.
-Despite the recommended increases, tariffs for Aqwest and Busselton Water in 2015/16 are lower than those for the Water Corporation because Aqwest and Busselton Water have lower per kilolitre costs of water supply than does the Water Corporation.4
+As is the case in previous inquiries, the Authority's recommended tariffs for both Aqwest and Busselton Water are subject to a cap such that they do not exceed the Water Corporation's highest usage charge for residential customers in the Perth metropolitan area.
+Recommended tariffs for Aqwest for the most part are below those of the Water Corporation, but reach this cap in 2014/15.
+Recommended tariffs for Busselton Water remain below those for the Water Corporation through to 2015/16.

 As part of this inquiry, the Authority has also recommended a change in the way that the charges for wastewater services are levied.
-Specifically the Authority recommends that the GRV charging structure5 be replaced with a single and equal fixed charge payable by all customers.
+Specifically the Authority recommends that the GRV charging structure4 be replaced with a single and equal fixed charge payable by all customers.